-So, what are those games presented in Squid Game actually like?
-And are there other popular games in Korea you might be interested to know about?
+So, are there other popular games in Korea you might be interested to know about?
 This article will go over different games, from traditional and popular childhood games to modern-day games!

 - 1 Korean Traditional Games

-- 2 What are the other games played in Squid Game?
+- 2 Other Korean games played in Squid Game

 - 4 Korean drinking games